 How to talk to your doctor about antibiotics

-We sat down with pediatrician Timothy R. Shope, MD, MPH, to talk about these topics.
+If you are feeling sick, you might think you need to use antibiotics.
+We sat down with pediatrician Timothy R. Shope, MD, MPH, to talk about why it’s important to use antibiotics when only necessary and appropriate.
 Here’s what you need to know.

 When to use antibiotics